gortonator/bsds-6650/assignments-2020/Assignment-3.md

 On the consumer side, you probably want a multi-threaded consumer that just gets a message and writes to the database.
 In this case you can just create a channel per thread and all should be fine.

 There's an excellent write up that describes the complexities of multi-threaded RMQ clients [here](http://moi.vonos.net/bigdata/rabbitmq-threading/)

+And [here's](https://github.com/gortonator/bsds-6650/tree/master/code/week-6) some sample code you can work from.

 [Back to Course Home Page](https://gortonator.github.io/bsds-6650/)